 and to let several people use this installation.

-For that, the following bash scripts can be used.
+For that, the following bash

 (Users of such a system-wide installation may run into Julia errors